mode-collaboration/mode-collaboration.github.io/content/_index.md

         - **Jan.
 2024**: Our four recent papers [“Revealing the Mystery of Distribution Correction Estimation via Orthogonal-gradient Update”](./publication/mao-2024-odice/), [“Safe Offline Reinforcement Learning with Feasibility-Guided Diffusion Model”](./publication/zheng-2024-fisor/), [“Query-Policy Misalignment in Preference-Based Reinforcement Learning”](./publication/hu-2023-querypolicy/), and [“OpenChat: Advancing Open-source Language Models with Mixed-Quality Data”](./publication/wang-2023-openchat/) have been accepted in ICLR 2024!

-        :fire: **We are hiring:** we are looking for postdocs and student interns.
-If you are interested in the research directions of data-driven decision-making, please feel free to contact us!
+        :fire: **We are hiring:** Our team is looking for student interns/postdocs at [AIR](https://air.tsinghua.edu.cn/)!
+If you are interested in the research directions of **real-world RL/IL, AI alignment/AI safety, embodied AI**, and **decision-making in autonomous driving**, please feel free to contact us!
 # - **Oct.
 2023**: We have released [“Data-Driven Control Library (D2C)”](./project/libs/), which provides an easy-to-use and comprehensive library for real-world data-driven control & decision-making problems!
 Project page available at https://github.com/AIR-DI/D2C.

 # - **Sep.
 2023**: We have released [“OpenChat: Advancing Open-source Language Models with Mixed-Quality Data”](./publication/wang-2023-openchat/), which uses ideas from offline RL to fine-tune open-source large language models!
 Project page available at https://github.com/imoneoi/openchat.